 (CNN) -- Here's a look at Labor Day, a legal holiday celebrated in the United States and Puerto Rico to honor working people.
-Labor Day is on Monday, September 1, 2014.
+Labor Day will be on Monday, September 7, 2015.

 Facts: It is celebrated on the first Monday in September.

 For many, Labor Day symbolizes the end of summer.

 Timeline: Early 1880s - The idea for creating a holiday to honor workers is proposed by either Peter McGuire of the Brotherhood of Carpenters and Joiners Union Secretary or Matthew Maguire of the International Association of Machinists (U.S. Department of Labor).
 The Central Labor Union of New York appoints a committee to organize a picnic and parade in honor of working people.

 September 5, 1882 - New York City holds the first Labor Day parade.
 It is estimated that 10,000 workers participate.
 (U.S. Census Bureau) Not all employers support the idea, but many union workers take the first Monday in September off anyway.
 Some unions levy fines against workers who do go into work.
 At the time, workers receive time off for Christmas, the Fourth of July and every other Sunday.

 1887 - Oregon becomes the first state to make Labor Day a legal holiday.